vinaygopinath/androidtutorial/app/views/concept_lessons/_android_hello_world.html.md

 AVD manager dialog will open, in recent versions of ADT you get 1 avd pre bundled.
 But in case of old ADT, you might not have any AVD.

 <br/>
-<%= image_tag "hello-android/avd_manager.png", alt: "AVD Manager", title: "AVD Manager" %>
+<%= image_tag "hello-android/avd_manager.png", alt: "Android Hello World AVD Manager", title: "Android Hello World AVD Manager" %>

 Lets create a new AVD of our own.
 Click on New in AVD Manager to see AVD Creation dialog.

 <br/>
-<%= image_tag "hello-android/create_avd.png", alt: "Create AVD", title: "Create AVD" %>
+<%= image_tag "hello-android/create_avd.png", alt: "Android Hello World Create AVD", title: "Android Hello World Create AVD" %>

 Let’s go through the elements of this dialog